Burton Tansky: Career

-After graduating from the University of Pittsburgh, Tansky attended a six-week training program at Kaufmann's, where he learned different aspects of the business.
+After graduating from the University of Pittsburgh with a degree in History, Tansky attended a six-week training program at Kaufmann's, where he learned different aspects of the business.
 In 1965, he became a buyer for women's clothes and small leather goods at Kauffman's.
 Tansky then moved to Filene's (in Boston), where he was a store manager.
 He then became a divisional merchandise manager at Rike's (in Dayton, Ohio).
 He was then hired as a general merchandise manager at I. Magnin (in San Francisco), where he received his first experience in a luxury store.

 In 1974, Tansky became General Merchandise Manager at Saks Fifth Avenue (in New York City).
 He became executive vice president of Saks in 1979 and President in 1980–1990.
 He then became chief executive officer of Bergdorf Goodman.

-In 1994, he became CEO of Neiman Marcus Group in Dallas, which also owns Bergdorf ‘s.
+In 1998, Tansky became COO of Neiman Marcus Group in Dallas, which also owns Bergdorf's.
+He was later named CEO in 2001.
 While at Neiman's Tansky helped the store attain the industry's highest productivity rates at more than $500 in sales per square foot.
 During his tenure the company also expanded from 24 to 41 stores.
 Tansky was also an early advocate for e-commerce, launching the company's retail website and pouring resources into it.
-He was executive vice president from February 1998 until December 1998 and was named CEO in May 2001.
+Under his leadership Neiman Marcus reached $4.6 billion in annual sales.
+He retired in 2010.